Michael Douglas: Marriage and relationships

 After the filming of Summertree in 1971, Douglas began dating actress Brenda Vaccaro, a relationship that lasted nearly six years.

-In March 1977, Douglas married Diandra Luker, 12 years his junior and the daughter of an Austrian diplomat.
+In March 1977, Douglas married Diandra Luker, the daughter of an Austrian diplomat.
 They had one son, Cameron, born in 1978.
-In 1995, Diandra filed for divorce and was awarded $45 million as part of the divorce settlement.
-Diandra then married the 10th Earl of Dartmouth, stepbrother of Diana, Princess of Wales, in 2025.
+In 1995, Diandra filed for divorce and was awarded an estimated settlement of $45 million, plus homes in Beverly Hills and Majorca.
+Diandra married the 10th Earl of Dartmouth, stepbrother of Diana, Princess of Wales, in 2025.

 In March 1999, Douglas began dating Welsh actress Catherine Zeta-Jones.
 The pair married on November 18, 2000.
 Zeta-Jones says that when they met in Deauville, France, Douglas said, "I want to father your children."
 They have two children, son Dylan Michael (born August 8, 2000) and daughter Carys Zeta (born April 20, 2003).
 The family has a coastal estate near Valldemossa, Mallorca.
-Douglas and Zeta-Jones own 4 properties, one in Canada, one in Spain, and two in New York.
+Douglas and Zeta-Jones own four properties, one in Canada, one in Spain, and two in New York.

 In August 2013, People claimed that Douglas and Zeta-Jones began living separately in May 2013, but did not take any legal action towards separation or divorce.
 A representative for Zeta-Jones subsequently confirmed that they "are taking some time apart to evaluate and work on their marriage".
 It was reported in November, that the couple had reconciled and Zeta-Jones moved back into their New York apartment.